- February 1, 2017

 Understanding the Purpose of a New Car Warranty

 Do not think of a motor vehicle warranty as a promise that the vehicle will be free of defects.
 That is not what the car company is promising.
 After all, at the time it issues the warranty, the company already knows that some percentage of its vehicles will turn out to be defective.
-The manufacturing process is not perfect.
+In situations where defects lead to accidents or injuries, having access to motorcycle accident lawyer expertise becomes crucial, as the manufacturing process is not perfect.
 By issuing the warranty, the car company is promising that when defects are discovered, it will repair them.
 That is quite different than promising that defects will not occur in the first place.